JessicaKagan/Tracker2D/README.md

 # Tracker2D
 A step sequencer that uses a 2D space metaphor like Simtunes; think Mario Paint colliding with FL Studio.
 "Bugs" move over a grid composed of tiles representing music instructions, and sounds play when the bugs travel over a tile containing an instruction.
 The sound features are intended to provide functionality roughly equivalent to MOD files, although that's a way off from actually being the case.

 This program is in late alpha.
 While the program is far from complete, there is enough functionality implemented that you can easily create interesting music with it.
 Most development effort is going towards UI improvements and increasing the range of sound/instrumentation possible.
+Besides the GitHub Pages version, you can also play with a live version of this program at http://www.kongregate.com/games/PepsiPoP/tracker2d.

 Currently, this software uses jQuery 2.1.3, the Web Audio API, and eventually the HTML File API (currently FileReader is used).
 More acknowledgements as I add things.
 It also uses XMLHTTPRequest type things, so you won't be able to run it locally unless you have server software like XAMPP set up.
 Making it work without that will probably require a major refactoring and the replacement of various crucial libraries.
 I also intend to use Vorbis to supply audio, so make sure your browser supports that.